 Permits can be posted to a nominated property address or collected from a nominated Council Customer Service Office.

 It must be displayed on the passenger side of the dashboard of the vehicle and not be displayed under the tint of the windscreen or otherwise obscured.

-The unregistered vehicles need to be inspected, at the owner’s cost (either through the arranged inspection on Scotland Island or other authorised vendor) then there will be a registration fee and a 3rd party insurance charge to pay prior to the Conditional Registration being issued.
+The unregistered vehicles need to be inspected, at the owner’s cost (either through the arranged inspection on Scotland Island or other authorised vendor).
+If the vehicle successfully passes inspection, a ‘Vehicle Suitable for Safe Use Declaration’ will be issued to be presented to the RMS, together with payment for registration and CTP fees (currently $91.00) prior to Conditional Registration being issued.

 Council will work with the community to remove any unwanted or hazardous vehicles.

 All vehicles need to be driven by the holder of the appropriate NSW or other driver licence.
 Failure to comply is an offence under the Road Rules.